(no subject)

 flemmings: (hasui rain)

 I wondered why I could never get Substack to load on my tablet.
-Discover it's because the upstarts tablet, bought in 2017 and retured to factory settings in 2021, refuses to load certain programs and apps like Kobo and Substack while the downstairs one is just fine with them.
-A nuisance, but nothing to ge done about it.
-The upstairs tablet holds a charge much longer than the downstairs one, which is perpetually running down its battery.
+Discover it's because the upstairs tablet, bought in 2017 and retured to factory settings in 2021, refuses to load certain programs and apps like Kobo and Substack while the downstairs one is just fine with them.
+A nuisance, but nothing to be done about it.
+The upstairs tablet holds a charge much longer than the downstairs one, which is perpetually running out of battery.
 Like now, for instance, after I recharged it last night and this afternoon.

 However, see that my nephew has at last cashed the wedding cheque I sent him a month ago, so that niggle is settled.